 So this is where the confusion happened.
 I know Baisaran was 6 kilometers from Pahalgam but I thought most of that distance can be covered by road.
 You drive as far as you can and then walk the last couple of kilometers to explore the area.

 As I found out in Aru Village and verified later, the entire distance of 6 kilometers to Baisaran Village is actually a trek.
 So if we were to go that way, we will trek about 12-13 kilometers in total.
 This further meant that we will have to stay another day in Pahalgam.

 - Journey Ahead: Pahalgam to Srinagar to Gulmarg

 I hope the travelogue, pictures, and information on traveling from Pahalgam to Aru Valley were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.